 Acupuncture

-Acupuncture is an ancient practice that believes that illness and pain occurs when a person’s ‘qi’ or energy flow becomes blocked.
+Acupuncture is an ancient practice that believes that illness and pain occur when a person’s ‘qi’ or energy flow becomes blocked.
 Inserting fine, sterile needles into certain points helps to unblock this energy flow.
-A research study has shown that having acupuncture along the sacral vertebra can suppress overactive bladders and symptoms of frequency and urgency.
-Find out more about acupuncture here.
+A research study has shown that having acupuncture along the sacral vertebrae can suppress overactive bladders and symptoms of frequency and urgency.

 THE INFORMATION ON THIS PAGE IS A GUIDE ONLY.
 IT IS IMPORTANT THAT YOU SPEAK TO YOUR GP OR A QUALIFIED HEALTH PROFESSIONAL BEFORE UNDERTAKING ANY TREATMENTS.

-Further information and downloads can be found in the downloads section.
 Living with a bladder condition can affect you emotionally and socially; sometimes it can help to speak to others who understand your situation.
-The Bladder & Bowel Community Forum is available 24 hours today and will allow you to connect with those who share your condition.
+The Bladder & Bowel Community Support Group is available 24 hours a day and will allow you to connect with those who share your condition.
 Start your own topic today or just follow one that interests you.

 Skip to content